 But Israel was faithless.
 Israel was treacherous.
 Israel broke the covenant that they had made with God at Sinai.
 They had betrayed the covenant that they had sworn to uphold by their faithful obedience to Yahweh's commandments.
 And not just Israel historically, but this community of Judah of Malachi's day, who had been rescued out of exile and restored to their land.
 Even they had been found traitors to Yahweh's covenant.
-We've spoken about it already in our first two sermons on Malachi-how the people, 80 years downstream from God's promises of Messianic renovation, had seen no such glorious revolution, and had become doubtful of the trustworthiness of God's character.
-And how in their faithlessness, they had become disillusioned and apathetic.
+We've spoken about it already in our first three sermons on Malachi-how the people, 80 years downstream from God's promises of Messianic renovation, had seen no such glorious revolution, and had become doubtful of the trustworthiness of God's character; and in their faithlessness, they had become disillusioned and apathetic.
 They believed God let them down.

-And so we saw last time, in chapter 1 verses 6 to 14, how the priests allowed their hearts to drop out of their worship practices.
+And so we saw in chapter 1 verses 6 to 14, how the priests allowed their hearts to drop out of their worship practices.
 They went through the motions of the temple service, but familiarity had bred contempt, and the temple worship became little more than empty formalism.
+We also saw in chapter 2 verses 1 to 9, how far those priests had fallen from the standard of God's covenant with Levi-how they were to be worshipers, and teachers, and disciples, and shepherds, but how they had fallen woefully short in each of those duties, and how God had promised to judge them severely: cursing them, cutting off their family line, and even humiliating them by spreading the dung of their corrupt sacrifices all over their faces.

-And, not surprisingly, as the religious leaders lapsed into disobedience, the people they were leading followed suit.
+Well, it's no surprise that, as the religious leaders lapsed into disobedience, the people they were leading followed suit.
 As go the priests of Israel, so goes the nation of Israel.
-While God has been a God of covenant faithfulness, Israel has been a nation of covenant treachery.
-Of betrayal.
-And in fact, as we come to our text this evening, we find this theme of treachery and betrayal littered throughout our passage.
+While God has been a God of covenant faithfulness, Israel has been a nation of covenant treachery, of betrayal.

+And in fact, as we come to our text this morning, we find this theme of treachery and betrayal littered throughout our passage.
 Look at the middle of verse 10 of chapter 2: "Why do we deal treacherously each against his brother so as to profane the covenant of our fathers?"
 Verse 11: "Judah has dealt treacherously."
 Verse 14: "...the wife of your youth, against whom you have dealt treacherously."
 Verse 15: "Let no one deal treacherously."
 And verse 16: "Take heed that you do not deal treacherously."
 What has happened?
-The God who is faithful to His covenant has summoned to court this nation of traitorous covenant breakers.
+The God who is faithful to His covenant has summoned into court this nation of traitorous covenant-breakers.

-And He has four charges against them-four evidences of their treachery, of their betrayal, of their covenant unfaithfulness.
+And He has three charges against them-three evidences of their treachery, of their betrayal, of their covenant unfaithfulness.

 But this is not just a history lesson.
 This is not just a diatribe on Israel's betrayal.
 The reality is: you and I are no less covenant-bound to Yahweh than Israel was.
-As we've said in past weeks, if anything we are more covenant-bound to Yahweh, because we live in the age of New Covenant fulfillment-united to the very Messiah whose coming Israel longed for.
+As we've said in past weeks: if anything, we are more covenant-bound to Yahweh, because we live in the age of New Covenant fulfillment-united to the very Messiah whose coming Israel longed for.
 And yet, like Israel, those of us in the visible church are often guilty of the very same charges of treachery.
 We have betrayed our confession of covenant faithfulness, and have become unfaithful.
-And so my prayer for tonight is that Yahweh's rebuke of His ancient people would be an instrument of sanctification for His people today, in this place-that we would repent of our own treachery and renew our commitment to live faithfully before God in response to His unfailing, covenant-keeping grace.